Test-beam Performance Results of the FASTPIX Sub-Nanosecond CMOS Pixel Sensor Demonstrator: Acknowledgments

 \section{Acknowledgments}

-\begin{description} \item[Author Contributions:] J.B.: Investigation, Software, Visualization and Writing-Original Draft; E.B.: Investigation, Software and Visualization; D.D.: Investigation, Supervision, Writing-Review and Editing; K.D.: Investigation; T.K.: Investigation; M.M.: Investigation; W.S.: Conceptualization and Funding Acquisition; P.S.: Investigation; M.V.: Investigation.
-All authors have read and agreed to the published version of the manuscript. \item[Funding:] This project has received funding from the ATTRACT project, funded by the European Commission under grant agreement 777222.\\This work has been sponsored by the Wolfgang Gentner Programme of the German Federal Ministry of Education and Research (grant no. 05E15CHA). \item[Institutional Review Board Statement:] Not applicable. \item[Informed Consent Statement:] Not applicable. \item[Data Availability Statement:] The data supporting the findings of this study are available within the article. \item[Infrastructure:] We would like to gratefully acknowledge the CERN SPS beam physicists and accelerator staff for the reliable and efficient test beam operation.
-We thank Eraldo Oliveri for his help with providing and operating the MCP-PMT. \item[Conflicts of Interest:] The authors declare no conflicts of interest. \end{description}
+\begin{description} \item[Authorship contribution statement:] J.B.: Investigation, Software, Visualization and Writing-Original Draft; E.B.: Investigation, Software and Visualization; D.D.: Investigation, Supervision, Writing-Review and Editing; K.D.: Investigation; T.K.: Investigation; M.M.: Investigation; W.S.: Conceptualization and Funding Acquisition; P.S.: Investigation; M.V.: Investigation.
+All authors have read and agreed to the published version of the manuscript. \item[Declaration of competing interest:] The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper. \item[Data availability statement:] The data supporting the findings of this study are available within the article. \item[Funding:] This project has received funding from the ATTRACT project, funded by the European Commission under grant agreement 777222.\\This work has been sponsored by the Wolfgang Gentner Programme of the German Federal Ministry of Education and Research (grant no. 05E15CHA). \item[Infrastructure:] We would like to gratefully acknowledge the CERN SPS beam physicists and accelerator staff for the reliable and efficient test beam operation.
+We thank Eraldo Oliveri for his help with providing and operating the MCP-PMT. \end{description}